epfl-cs358/2024sp-exoskeleton/README.md

 To incorporate this feature, adjustments are needed in the initial design.
 Specifically, the wrist and palm stabilizing elements must be modified to accommodate a fifth cable, as there is currently no space for it.
 However, the motor fixation plate and electronics are already designed to support five motors, so no modifications are needed for these components.

 ### Software
-The front-end web developer has developped the following screens:
+The front-end web developer has developed the following screens:

 Dashboard page:
 ![frontendDone1](./photos/frontendDone1.png)